 - Schedule a set of review sessions with every new team member.

 - Monitor both the overall performance of the team and the individual performance of each member.

 - Make sure your team has a clear understanding of your strategy and knows how to make it work.

 - Keep both short-term and long-term goals clear and properly prioritized.

-YouTeam will always be there for you whenever you search for tech talent.
+YouTeam is always here for you whenever you are searching for tech talent.